dougbutner/web-4/README.md

 ## **Phase One**
 > Implementing time tokens

 **Time Tokens** are implemented on any and all blockchains where developers see the value.
-These developers provide open-source instructions and tools to helps other developers incorporate time tokens into  applications.
+These developers provide open-source instructions and tools to helps other developers incorporate time tokens into their applications.

 **Provable individuality** for Time Tokens is up to each application and blockchain, and these application can choose to ignore this requirement, risking their systems' integrity. **Federated** (Facetec) and **decentralized** (Civic) options may be used, and so can social verification (BrightID).

-**Information entropy** and **geosocial layers** are starting to be theorized, but not showing up.
+**Information entropy** and **geo-social systems** are starting to be theorized, but not showing up.

 **Phase 1 Action Points**:
-- Time Token ERC proposal (and similar for other blockchains)
+- Time Token ERC proposal on Ethereum (and similar for other blockchains)
 - Developers exploring use cases for Time Tokens
 - Developers implementing Time Token in unexpected ways

 ## **Phase Two**
 > dApps and discovering issues

 **Applications using Time Tokens** are widespread, and issues in implementations are becoming known and solved.
+Developers who make time token faucets are opening up their own tokens to be used to third part a

 **Provable identity** **issues** are becoming apparent, as certain applications with **lax rules** are being manipulated, showing the need for true provable identity.